-NURSG 181L SENIOR SYNTHESIS
+SENIOR SYNTHESIS

 This course is designed to assist the learner in using critical thinking, ethical reasoning and clinical judgment in synthesizing nursing theory/knowledge and nursing therapeutics into nursing practice.
 The learner will have an opportunity to focus on a selected area of nursing practice while providing quality care which maintains the safety of the patient.
 Through the use of the nursing process, the learner will provide culturally sensitive nursing care to diverse clients.
 This care will be increasingly self-directed, independent, creative and based on evidence.
-The learner will apply leadership and management principles to the clinical practice setting to further develop his/her/hir understanding of the professional nursing role.
+The learner will apply leadership and management principles to the clinical practice setting to further develop their understanding of the professional nursing role.

 Prerequisites: NURSG 129; NURSG 170.
 Must be taken concurrently with NURSG 160.

-SENIOR SYNTHESIS (6 UNITS)
+SENIOR SYNTHESIS

-This course assists the student in synthesizing nursing theory, knowledge and nursing therapeutics in his/her/hir selected area of clinical practice.
+This course assists the student in synthesizing nursing theory, knowledge and nursing therapeutics in thier selected area of clinical practice.
 The student will provide nursing care that is increasingly self-directed and independent.
 Application of leadership and management principles will also be incorporated in the clinical setting.

 Prerequisites: NURSG 144, NURSG 158, NURSG 164 (must be taken concurrently with NURSG 160).
 (6 clinical units)